Adrian2988/KGHM-Ratio-Analysis/README.md

 ### 2. Excel Integration

  - The exported Excel files were then imported into a master Excel workbook.
- - Each table was loaded, cleaned and transformed into a separate sheet to maintain organization and clarity by using Power Query.
+ - Each table was loaded, cleaned and transformed into a separate sheets to maintain organization and clarity by using Power Query.

 ### 3. Dashboard Creation